DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 Teaching is an exciting career, but if you have caring responsibilities, people dependent on your earnings, or you are living with a disability you might need some help to take your next step.

-Your teacher training adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
+Your adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
 Your adviser will be just a call, message or email away.

 ## Meet Simon, a teacher training adviser